About

 Hello!

-I started Viva Survivors in 2012 as a podcast.
-I’ve been very fortunate in my day job as an independent researcher-developer to help a lot of PhD candidates prepare for their viva.
-I’ve delivered over 350 viva preparation sessions and helped 7000+ candidates.
-Since 2012 the Viva Survivors Podcast has been a valuable part of what I share.
+I started Viva Survivors in 2012 as a podcast to support the work I do.
+I’ve been very fortunate as an independent researcher-developer to help a lot of PhD candidates prepare for their viva.
+I’ve delivered over 475 viva preparation sessions and helped 9500+ candidates.

-You can find out more about my philosophy and approach to the viva by taking a look at some of the posts.
-You can find more about the why of the blog here.
-I’m always looking to do more and share more to help people prepare for the viva; I’m really happy to be sharing an idea or something helpful every day.
-You can support the blog by sharing posts on Twitter, subscribing to the blog, exploring my ebooks or supporting with a donation via Ko-Fi.
+You can find out more about my approach to viva help by taking a look at the blog.
+I’m always looking to do more and share more to help people prepare for the viva.
+I’m really happy to be sharing an idea or something helpful every day.
+You can support the blog by sharing posts with friends, subscribing to the blog and exploring my publications.
+Get in touch!

 Finally, privacy is really important.
 Viva Survivors has a simple policy, which is, essentially, to totally respect your privacy.
 You can find the full privacy statement here.